 - 1. Agriculture includes those methods used in vegetation and soil management.
 The methods used in agricultural processes often have a significant effect on the conditions of our shoreline and water quality. - 2.
 These regulations shall not be applied retroactively to agricultural activities meeting the definition of existing and ongoing agriculture, but shall apply to new agricultural activities, including associated clearing and grading. - 3.
 Use Regulations: - a.
 A buffer zone of naturally occurring vegetation shall be maintained between all cultivated and pasture areas and adjacent water bodies, including wetlands.
-This buffer zone shall be 125 feet in width. - b.
+This buffer zone shall be 150 feet in width. - b.
 Retention tanks, holding ponds or other acceptable methods shall be employed as necessary to prevent runoff containing manure, feed, wastage, or other possible pollutants from entering the adjacent water body. - c.
-Manure lagoons shall be set back 200 feet from the ordinary high water mark of all shoreline-designated streams, and 100 feet from all shoreline-associated wetlands. - d.
+Manure lagoons shall be set back 200 feet from the ordinary high water mark of all shoreline-designated streams, 100 feet from all shoreline-associated wetlands, and 25 feet from the landward edge of a Natural-designated shoreline area, whichever is greater. - d.
 The use of pesticides, herbicides and other chemicals that are potentially harmful to aquatic life should not be used within the shoreline area, unless part of an integrated pest management plan approved by the City or the USDA, Natural Resource Conservation Service. - e.
 Watering of livestock in streams and wetlands within shoreline jurisdiction is prohibited. - f.
 Grazing of livestock within seasonal streams and wetlands shall only be allowed when the area does not contain water and no later than the first day of September of any given year. - g.
 Tilled areas must incorporate permanent erosion control measures approved by the USDA, Natural Resource Conservation Service. - h.
 New feedlots and new manure lagoons are prohibited within shoreline jurisdiction. - i.
-Discharge of any manure storage facility into ground or surface water is prohibited. - j.
-Public access to the shorelines shall be encouraged and existing public access shall not be impaired.
+Discharge of any manure storage facility into ground or surface water is prohibited.

-k.
+j.
 Conversion of agricultural land to non-agricultural uses shall be consistent with the applicable environment designation, general, and use regulations.